Code-Institute-Submissions/wedding_site/README.md

 ### Prerequisites

+No installation is necessary to view this app online.
+A live version of this app is hosted [here](https://com-wedding-site.herokuapp.com/) on Heroku.

+If you wish to test/develop this app locally, clone this repo and use the following guidelines:

+### Python
 You must have Python 2.7 installed on your system, available [here](https://www.python.org/).
 Download the correct version for your operating system and follow the installation instructions.

 ### requirements.txt
-Create a local environment and pip install all packages listed in requirements.txt
+Create and activate a local virtual environment and pip install -r requirements.txt

 ### Local Server
 Navigate to http://localhost:8000/ to view your app locally.